top of page

 A. Pay the fine

 You will incur the fees associated with the citation, points, and insurance increase risk.
-In AZ, if you plead guilty to a red light citation, the Motor Vehicle Division (MVD) will also order you to attend Traffic Survival School.
+In AZ, if you plead guilty to a red light citation, the Motor Vehicle Division (MVD) may require Traffic Survival School (TSS).
 Failure to complete it results in license suspension.

 B. Defensive Driving / Diversion